-I think most people understand parents when they share how parenting is difficult, if they are dealing with multiples (twins, triplets, ore more), a child that was born premature, with special needs, to a single parent, etc. But what about when your baby was born healthy, on time, generally behaves like a typical baby, and you still find parenting grueling and less than ideal?
+I think most people understand parents when they share how parenting is difficult, if they are dealing with multiples (twins, triplets, ore more), a child that was born premature, with special needs, to a single parent, etc. But what about when your baby was born healthy and on time?
+Or one who generally behaves like a typical baby, and you still find parenting grueling and less than ideal?

-It’s not like you can test drive a baby and find the one that best suits your needs or go to university to take a course on parenting and then decide it isn’t for you and change your major.
+It’s not like you can test drive a baby and find the one that best suits your needs.
+You can’t go to university to take a course on parenting and then decide it isn’t for you and change your major.

-Even when you marry someone you’ve most likely met them (at least once, if it’s not arranged) and there is time before the wedding to get an idea of what you’re getting yourself into.
+Even when you marry someone you’ve most likely met them (at least once, if it’s not arranged).
+There is typically time before the wedding to get an idea of what you’re getting yourself into.
 Having a baby is the one major life event that you go into blindly, without all the information or research, that there is no turning around from.

 So why is there so much criticism from others (usually non-parents) if a mother or father expresses sadness, frustration, impatience, and sometimes even regrets throughout the parenting journey?